lemlac/mulem/docs/reference.md

 ```
 loop:
-    if earlyCondition:
+    if earlyCondition then
         break
 until getValue() is Pattern(opt x)

-if x is Some(x):
+if x is Some(x) then
     print("{x}")
 ```